vkrinitsyn/diff-doc-rs/README.md

 Create and restore diff mismatch from text or json file.

+> [!NOTE]
+> Providing patch with minimal changes to list and map structure.
+> In addition to the regular patch operations of insert, update, and delete, it includes swap and clone to reduce patch size.

 Also support standard diff for text files.

 The main goal is to provide Rust lib for a 3-way offline compare-apply for implement commutative style document change: